A healthy diet is good for your physical and mental health.

 Unless you have a low level of a particular mineral or vitamin, there is unlikely to be a benefit from taking a supplement.

-Protein is essential in maintaining the function of all cells in the body and is also a source of energy.
+Protein is a source of energy.
+It is essential in maintaining the function of all cells in the body.

 Although protein is an essential part of your diet, this is also only needed in moderation.

-High intake salt and high salt containing foods increases the risk of high blood pressure and therefore increased risk of coronary heart disease.
+High intake of salt and high salt-containing foods increase the risk of high blood pressure.
+This increases risk of heart disease.

-Most salt in the UK diet comes from processed foods such as pastries, convenience and savoury type snack foods.
-Tinned foods can also be high in salt so if in doubt check the nutritional labelling.
+Most salt in the UK diet comes from processed foods such as pastries, bread, convenience and savoury snacks.
+Tinned foods can also be high in salt so if in doubt check the label.

 Recommended intake of salt varies depending on your age, health and other factors.
 UK guidelines recommend no more than 6 grams a day for adults, which is the equivalent to 2.4 g of sodium.